xonsh/scipy-2019-tutorial/tutorial.md

 Um... how do I make this stop?

-That was a pretty verbose event handler we created.
+That was a verbose event handler we created.
 Let's turn it off.

 Each event has an associated `set` of `handlers`.
 The simplest way to remove a handler is to `pop` it off.